Thermal stability of nano-scale ferroelectric domains by molecular dynamics modeling: Results

 Due to these reasons -- the presence of thermal fluctuations and the excess energy of the DW -- we could indeed observe the collapse of small domains with atomistic as well as \heff -simulations.
 In \Cref{fig:polarization_switching_series} we monitor the collapse of domains of different thicknesses using different representations.

 Under the influence of the DWs, i.e., especially inside the small domain, fluctuations can remain over longer periods of time and do not vanish as quickly as inside the bulk.
 Over few tens of picoseconds the polarization pattern in the small negative domain changes and finally the small reversed domain collapses.
 We discuss the detailed sequence of collapse and varying scenarios in the following.
+At this point we should note that the time scales observed with both our models agree well with each other.
+However, we do not have experimental data that show how these time scales relate to the physically observed dynamics, yet.
+For the moment being, the focus is more on the discovered trends and mechanisms which are independent of e.g. the frequency of the fluctuations.

 \paragraph{Evolution of reversed domain and walls with time}